 The fair value of long-term receivables included in other non-current assets approximates the amounts disclosed in the consolidated financial statements.
 The fair value of long-term receivables was determined by discounting with estimated market interest rates for similar financing arrangements.

-The fair amount of payments for the servicing of long-term debt approximates the amounts of long-term debt disclosed in the consolidated financial statements.
-The fair amount of payments for the servicing of long-term debt was determined by discounting with estimated market interest rates for similar financing arrangements and includes all future cash outflows associated with the long-term debt repayments, including the current portion, and interest.
-Market interest rates mean the rates of raising long-term debt by the companies with similar credit rating for similar tenors, repayment schedule and similar other main terms.
+The fair value of long-term debt differs from the amount disclosed in the consolidated financial statements.
+The estimated fair value of long-term debt as of September 30, 2008 and December 31, 2007 was \$5,327 million and \$6,250 million, respectively, as a result of discounting using estimated market interest rates for similar financing arrangements.
+These amounts include all future cash outflows associated with the long-term debt repayments, including the current portion, and interest.
+Market interest rates mean the rates of raising long-term debt by companies with a similar credit rating for similar tenors, repayment schedules and similar other main terms.